 Luis Diaz to Liverpool: How will new £45m signing affect Mane, Salah and Firmino?

-It’s fair to say that Liverpool’s signing of Luis Diaz caught everyone by surprise – not just Tottenham.
+It’s fair to say that Liverpool’s imminent signing of Luis Diaz has caught everyone by surprise – not just Tottenham.

 The Reds’ interest in the Porto winger had been signposted for some time, but suggestions of a January deal had been swiftly dismissed by Anfield sources.